Home

 • Scar Tissue: If you have scars on your chest, the technician may avoid placing leads directly over them to prevent discomfort and ensure accurate readings.

-Performing An ECG In Women
+Performing an ECG in Women

 During an ECG in women, up to 12 electrodes are placed on the chest, arms, and sometimes legs, connected to a machine that records the heart’s electrical activity.
 Proper lead placement is crucial for obtaining accurate readings, and special care may be taken to adjust for factors like breast size or implants.